hmlkao/provider-jfrog-platform/KNOWN_ISSUES.md

 panic: cannot generate crd for resource platform_permission: cannot build types for Permission: cannot build the Types for resource "platform_permission": cannot infer type from schema of field artifact: invalid schema type TypeInvalid
 ```

-There is an [open issue](https://github.com/crossplane/upjet/issues/372) on crossplane/upjet, with no workaround available for now.

 ## `check-diff` is failing in CI workflow

-New Terraform provider version was probably merged into the repository, but you still have an old one on your localhost.
+A new Terraform provider version was probably merged into the repository, but you still have an older one locally.

-Just remove `.work` folder and run `make generate` (new version will be downloaded) to fix this issue.
+Remove the `.work` folder and run `make generate` (the new version will be downloaded) to fix the issue.

 ```shell
 rm -rf .work